How to force Netflix 4K streams on PC or Mac

 - Incompatible software or hardware (see Netflix 4K system requirements)

-If you haven’t subscribed to Netflix’s premium plan, you’ll only be able to stream content in either 1080p on a standard subscription or 480p on basic.
+If you haven’t subscribed to Netflix’s premium plan, you’ll only be able to stream content in either 1080p on a standard subscription or 480p on a basic subscription.

 READ MORE: What’s the best desktop browser for Netflix?